bodik/sner4/README.md

 used by agents uses header-based apikey authentication.

 Role-based authorization is applied on web application request routing level.
+Features/routest are grouped for roles: agent (scheduler jobs), operator (scheduler, storage, visuals), user (profile, api), admin (user mgmt).
 Default Flask session implementation has been replaced with custom session server-side file based storage.

 Various components provides limited command-line interface through `server` command.
 Flask shell can be used to access the ORM model directly for advanced